 Charentais melons 1 vs Cantaloupe 0

 Another good reason to grow Charentais melons vertically is that they are prone to splitting when they are ripe.
 So if they are grown on the ground they easily fall prey to ants.
 Which can also crush your dreams of melon domination.
 I am planning on trying to grow Charentais melons hydroponically, so we will have to see how that works out.
 But the idea of having fresh melons in the dead of winter is enough to get me to try!
 Curious about what you can (and can’t) grow hydroponically?
 Check out my post on that very subject here.
-Hopefully, I will be adding charentais melons to the CAN list in the near future.
+I actually managed to grow a charentais melon hydroponically.
+It was pretty cool eating one of these little gems in December!
 Oh, and did I mention that the hardiness zones for charentais melons extend from zones 2-24.
 So really there is no excuse!

 “Pruning” charentais melons

 Some gardeners will tell you to remove all but the three best melons per vine.
 As I am still new to the Charentais world I am not able to personally weigh in on this, also I only had one fruit this year so… But the idea is that by reducing the number of melons per vine, the plant is able to focus all it’s energy on the remaining ones.
 Word on the street is that you end up with larger melons this way.

 A charentais melon will reach maturity within 75-90 days.
 They tend to split at the bottom when they are fully ripe.
 This is a great indicator, but you have to make sure they don’t fall victim to ants.
 Also, they give off a delicious smell that wafts through the morning air when they are ripe.
 The tendril closest to them tends to shrivel and go brown when they are ripe.
 But this is not 100%.
 They also change colour from grey/green to a light green/yellow with a hint of orange.
 Unlike most musk melons, they do not fall off when they are ripe.
 So you will have to keep checking on them and cut them off when the time is right.